DarleySoares/kafka/structured streaming/README.md

 # Kafka + Structured Streaming

-# Strutuctured Streaming

-Strutuctured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
+Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
 The Spark SQL engine will take care of running it incrementally and continuously and updating the final result as streaming data continues to arrive.
 The streaming queries are processes using a micro-batch processing engine, which processes data streams as a series of small batch jobs thereby achieving end-to-end latencies as low as 100ms, now the Continuous Processing mode can achieve end-to-end latencies as low as 1ms.

-## Window Operations on Event Time
+### Window Operations on Event Time

 Aggregations over a sliding event-time window are straightforward with Structured Streaming and are very similar to grouped aggregations.
 In window-based aggregations, aggregate values are maintained for each window the event-time of a row fall into.